A positive characterization of rational maps: Extremal length on thickened surfaces

 \begin{lemma} Let $(T,w)$ be a weighted train track with a ribbon structure.
 Then there is a sequence of simple train-track multi-curves $(C_i, c_i)$ and positive weighting factors $k_i$ so that $k_i c_i$ approximates~$w$, in the sense that

 \end{lemma}

 This lemma is close to standard facts in the theory of train tracks.
-There is no assumption that the train track structure and the ribbon structure are compatible.
-Compare to \cite[Proposition \ref*{Elast:prop:tt-curve}]{Thurston16:Elastic}, which gives the exact weights (without approximation), but does not yield a set of simple multi-curves.
+Note there is no assumption that the train track structure and the ribbon structure are compatible.
+(This avoids assuming that the optimizer for $\Emb[\phi]$ is a ribbon map.)
+Compare Lemma~\ref{lem:approx-simple} to \cite[Proposition \ref*{Elast:prop:tt-curve}]{Thurston19:Elastic}, which gives the exact weights (without approximation), but yields multi-curves that are not simple.

 \begin{proof} We first prove that if $w$ is integer-valued and has even total weight at each vertex then there is a simple train-track multi-curve $(C,c)$ so that $n_c = w$.